 Chief Lending Officer

 Ray Shams joined the Credit Union in 2017, bringing over 30 years of lending and risk management experience.
 Ray holds a Master of Business Administration from University of La Verne.

 Chief Information Officer

-Carrie Pedraza joined the Credit Union in 2020 and has had a long- established career in IT for over 30 years.
+Carrie Pedraza joined the Credit Union in 2020 and has a career in IT spanning over 30 years.
 Carrie earned her Bachelor of Information Science and Technology from Pennsylvania State University.

 Kevin Kone has been a member of San Francisco Federal Credit Union since 2012; he began his volunteer duties serving on the Supervisory and Finance committees.
 He currently services as the Managing Director, Finance with the San Francisco International Airport (SFO) and has 27 years of aviation and public finance management experience.
 He is responsible for managing SFO’s $5 billion debt portfolio and $1 billion annual operating budget.